A Woman as a Friend: Plot

 Francesco soon realizes that friendship between a man and a woman is more difficult than expected and begins to lie to Lia about the friendship between him and Claudia.
 In a short time, after Claudia has abandoned her husband, in a moment of inebriation she lets Francesco kiss her.
-Repentant, he then allows himself a night of sex with Luca, a former schoolmate.
+Repentant, she then allows herself a night of sex with Luca, a former schoolmate.
 Francesco, who by chance sees her leaving the house dressed up, follows her and spies on her and, after seeing her squalid show, understands that the time has come to cut ties with Claudia for good.

 Some time later, Francesco's secretary announces the arrival of a girl who is posing as his new secretary: it is Anna, Claudia's sister, who came out of a rehabilitation center for drug addicts, to whom the lawyer had promised a job in his studio.
 Anna hands him a postcard from Claudia, who has returned to live in Paris with her mother, but Francesco doesn't want to know anything about it anymore.
 He gives the girl his last money and follows her advice to go eat an ice cream at the seaside, where he meets Giulia.

 Seven years later, Francesco is sleeping on an armchair in an airport waiting room, when Claudia appears and, seeing him sleeping, jokingly begins to disturb him, blowing on his face.
 At that point, a little girl arrives, Francesco's daughter, who immediately turns out to be wary of Claudia.
-The little girl wakes up her father while her ex-friend runs to hide, and in the meantime her mother, Giulia, arrives with another baby in her pouch, who calls him because they are late for the plane.
+The little girl wakes up her father while his ex-friend runs to hide, and in the meantime her mother, Giulia, arrives with another baby in her pouch, who calls him because they are late for the plane.